-Our diverse global footprint of 35 manufacturing facilities, 7 technology centers, 45 customer training centers and approximately 12,600 employees allows us to meet the needs of customers in over 130 countries.
+Our diverse global footprint of 35 manufacturing facilities, 7 technology centers, 45 customer training centers and approximately 12,800 employees allows us to meet the needs of customers in over 130 countries.
 We serve our customer base through an extensive sales force and technical support organization, as well as through over 4,000 independent, locally-based distributors.
 Our scale and strong local presence are critical to our success, allowing us to leverage our technology portfolio and customer relationships globally while meeting customer demands locally.

 For the year ended December 31, 2014, our net sales were \$4,362 million, Adjusted EBITDA was \$841 million, or 19.3% of net sales, and net income was \$35 million.
-We have renewed the organization's focus on profitable growth, achieving year-over-year Adjusted EBITDA growth for each of the seven full quarters following the Acquisition.
+For the LTM Period, our net sales were \$4,271 million, Adjusted EBITDA was \$870 million, or 20.4% of net sales, and net income was \$5 million.
+We have renewed the organization's focus on profitable growth, achieving year-over-year Adjusted EBITDA growth for eight of the nine full quarters following the Acquisition.
 Additionally, we have undertaken several transformational initiatives that we believe have laid the foundation for future growth, resulting in significant new business wins, many of which we expect to contribute to sales beginning in 2015.
 We have also begun implementing several EBITDA enhancement initiatives that we believe will drive meaningful earnings growth over the next several years.
-As of December 31, 2014, we had cash and cash equivalents of \$382 million and outstanding indebtedness of \$3,696 million, which may limit the availability of financial resources to pursue our growth initiatives.
+As of June 30, 2015, we had cash and cash equivalents of \$308 million and outstanding indebtedness of \$3,559 million, which may limit the availability of financial resources to pursue our growth initiatives.